 Before practicing law, Michael was employed as a teacher, coach and athletic director for a school in the Archdiocese of Chicago for eight years.

 Since 2003, he has been recognized annually as an Illinois Leading Lawyer in the Areas of Commercial Litigation, Federal Regulatory Law, Gaming & Casino Law, and Governmental, Municipal, Lobbying & Administrative Law.
+In 2004 he received the Accipiter Award from Fenwick High School, his alma mater, which honors members of the Fenwick community who have distinguished themselves in the legal profession.

 Michael currently serves as general counsel for the City Club of Chicago.
 He is a member of the Fenwick Bar Association, a Life Trustee of the Fenwick High School Board of Directors and a past multi-term president of the Catholic Lawyers Guild of Chicago.